purview-dev/purview-telemetry-sourcegenerator/docs/METRICS.md

 #### ObservableCounter, ObservableGauge and ObservableUpDownCounter

-Observable meter types must always have a `Func&lt;T&gt;` with one of the supported instrument types.
+Observable meter types must always have a `System.Func<T>` with one of the supported instrument types.

-However, you may also use [Measurement&lt;T&gt;](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.measurement-1) where `T` is one of the support instrument types.
+However, you may also use [Measurement<&lt;T&gt;>](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.measurement-1) where `T` is one of the support instrument types.

-You can provide multiple values at once using `IEnumerable&lt;Measurement&lt;T&gt;&gt;`, again `T` must be one of valid measurement types.
+You can provide multiple values at once using `IEnumerable<Measurement<T>>`, again `T` must be one of valid measurement types.

 Examples: